arielhp/accept-a-card-payment/README.md

 **2. Follow the server instructions on how to run:**

-Pick the server language you want and follow the instructions in the server folder README on how to run.

-For example, if you want to run the Node server in `using-webhooks`:
+Run the Node server in `using-webhooks`:

 ```
 cd using-webhooks/server/node # there's a README in this folder with instructions